ahmadawais/Proposal-Modern-Tooling/README.md

 ## **SUGGESTIONS**

-I suggest the inclusion of following in the development process of [Twenty-Nineteen](https://github.com/WordPress/twentynineteen/) default WordPress theme:
+For the development of [Twenty-Nineteen](https://github.com/WordPress/twentynineteen/) default WordPress theme, I suggest the inclusion of following dev-tools:

 - `webpack` —  JavaScript bundler
 - `Babel` —  Using Modern JavaScript today